 If you were a child in the 1960s there is a good chance that you first saw Annette as a Mouseketeer on the Mickey Mouse Club or perhaps later in the popular “beach party movies”.
 There are several paper doll sets featuring Annette.
 We have a couple of them in our vintage collection and I will try to show you these in a future post.
 For now here are a few from a 1962 paper doll book

 Jeanette MacDonald was a familiar name to my sister and I as children because she was another of mum’s favourite singing movie stars particularly when she appeared in films with Nelson Eddy.
 However, I have to admit that I don’t really know a lot about her career.

-This paper doll set appears to have two dolls and features costumes from Jeannette’s films.
-According to the information I found the costumes come from the films “New Moon”, “Bittersweet”, “Sweethearts”, “Maytime” and “Naughty Marietta” and was originally published in 1941.
+This paper doll set has two dolls and features costumes from Jeannette’s films.
+According to the information I found, the costumes come from the films “New Moon”, “Bittersweet”, “Sweethearts”, “Maytime” and “Naughty Marietta” and was originally published in 1941.